faganihajizada/slurm-operator/README.md

 replicas.
 Hence, any Horizontal Pod Autoscaler (HPA) that also support scale to zero can be best paired with NodeSets.

+NodeSets support optional hostname services, which create a cluster-wide headless Kubernetes service for all worker pods in the same Slurm cluster.
+This enables hostname-based resolution between login pods and worker pods, enabling direct pod-to-pod communication using predictable hostnames (e.g., `cpu-1-0`, `gpu-2-1`).
+The hostname service uses a multi-owner pattern and is automatically managed during scaling operations.

 ### LoginSets

 A set of homogeneous login nodes (submit node, jump host) for Slurm, which